This post may contain affiliate links. Please see our disclosure policy.

 If you love baking with citrus, I have a lot of lemon recipes on Sugar & Charm!
 Real Lemon Pie, Easy Lemon Pots, and my Lemon Gooey Butter Cake.

-How to Make Lemon Loaf Cake
+How to Make A Lemon Loaf Cake

 1. Prep the pan and oven: Preheat oven to 350°F. Butter a 9×5-inch loaf pan.
 You can line it with parchment paper for easy release if you like.